aptos-labs/developer-docs/docs/sdks/ts-sdk/sdk-client-layer.md

 #### Transaction Builder

-The `generateTransaction()` method, accepts an `entry function payload` type and is available for entry funtion transaction submission.
+The `generateTransaction()` method, accepts an `entry function payload` type and is available for entry function transaction submission.
 It uses the [TransactionBuilderRemoteABI](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderRemoteABI.html) to fetch the ABI from the blockchain, serializes the payload arguments based on the entry function argument types and generates and return a raw transaction that can be signed and submitted to the blockchain.

 ```ts
 const alice = new AptosAccount();